endojs/Exo/README.md

 ## Caveats

-**Note that this implementation is currently incomplete and insecure.
+**Note that this implementation is currently insecure and incomplete.
 Do not use it for production until 1.0.0**

 Communication via `@agoric/transport-ag-chain-cosmos` has not yet been secured: it is sending evaluable strings over the localhost WebSocket.